esakal/react-workshop/workshop-guides/1-novice/novice-1.md

-# React workshop - Epic Novice-1
+# React workshop - Unit Novice-1

 ## Overview
-This epic covers creation of project using [Create React App project](https://github.com/facebook/react/) (a.k.a CRA).
+This unit covers creation of project using [Create React App project](https://github.com/facebook/react/) (a.k.a CRA).
 This library exists to "Get Started Immediately", "Create React apps with no build configuration”. click here to read more about their [pilosophy](https://github.com/facebook/create-react-app#philosophy)

-Enjoy!

-## Epic Tickets
+## Unit Tickets

 ### Ticket Novice-1 (scaffold a project using CRA)
 - [ ] create a new react application. choose `npm` as dependency manager and `typescript` as project language